portbound/portbound/README.md

 >
 > Currently employed as a full stack .NET engineer

-I enjoy the challenge of creating elegant solutions to complex problems—
+I strive to create elegant solutions to complex problems—

-though more often than not, I find myself building acceptable solutions to problems that have already been solved by someone smarter than me.
+though more often than not, I find myself building mediocre solutions to problems that have already been solved by someone smarter than me.

 **Software is my one true passion**